cblgh/storyteller/README.md

 the file contains templates.
 Or just junk, your choice.
 Or 50% templates, 50% junk.
 Any distribution of junk and templates, really.

 ### Templates
-Templates are also grouped under a name that ends with an s and a semicolon.
+Templates are also grouped under a name that ends with an s and a colon.
 The name is then followed by one template per line, with a newline ending that specific template group.
 Each template line can use the previously defined definitions to construct sentences.

 ```